hpe-storage/truenas-csp/INSTALL.md

 ![](https://hpe-storage.github.io/truenas-csp/assets/portal.png)

 - Description: `hpe-csi`
-- IP Address: List of IPs used for iSCSI (do NOT use 0.0.0.0)
+- IP Address: List of IPs used for iSCSI (do **NOT** use 0.0.0.0)

-The Target Global Configuration needs to be updated with this Base Name:
+The Target Global Configuration needs to have an explicit Base Name:

 ![](https://hpe-storage.github.io/truenas-csp/assets/global-target.png)

 - Base Name: `iqn.2011-08.org.truenas.ctl` or `iqn.2005-10.org.freenas.ctl`

-**Hint:** If TrueNAS/FreeNAS is not giving you the option to select nothing but 0.0.0.0 in the portal configuration is because you're using DHCP.
+**Hint:** If TrueNAS/FreeNAS is not giving you the option to select nothing but 0.0.0.0 in the portal configuration is because DHCP is being used.
 Only statically assigned addresses can be used in the picker.

 Also make sure the iSCSI service is started and enabled at boot on TrueNAS/FreeNAS.